 Anticipation should be something wonderful.
 But what if a disease puts a damper on pleasant thoughts?
-Pregnancy with diabetes is not easy, but it is possible.
+Pregnancy with diabetes is not easy, but it is possible with this six easy tips!

 If you receive a diabetes diagnosis at a young age, you think of many lifestyle changes you’ll have to adopt.
 You’re not necessarily thinking of a future pregnancy with diabetes.
 But just as you need to eat the right foods and have the right medications, you also need to have a plan in place for pregnancy.